cuducos/airnope/README.md

 When the user posting the message is **not** one of the group admins or the group owner:

- * deletes the message if it containing “airdrop” (including many character variants)
+ * deletes the message if it contains “airdrop” (including many character variants)
  * removes the user who posted it from the group

 ## What it does not do

 * does **not** post any message in the group (avoids pollution of the group)
-* does **not** keep any history of messages or users
+* does **not** keep any history of messages or users<br>(it might temporarily log banned messages’ text for debugging purposes though)

 ## How to use it